kspilario/MKCVA_MPC/README.md

 # Fast MKCVA for Learning-based NMPC

-This repository contains the codes associated with the manuscript: "Fast Mixed Kernel Canonical Variate Analysis for Learning-based Nonlinear Model Predictive Control".
-(Under Review)
+This repository contains the codes associated with the manuscript:

+Pilario and Wu (2025).
+"Fast Mixed Kernel Canonical Variate Analysis for Learning-based Nonlinear Model Predictive Control," Chemical Engineering Research and Design.
+DOI: [10.1016/j.cherd.2025.05.050](https://doi.org/10.1016/j.cherd.2025.05.050).

 ## Usage
 The files are recommended to be accessed in the following order: